It’s been six weeks since I quit my job to become a published writer, and I’m finally taking the

 My pitch might not be working–how I sell the story could be falling flat and no one even makes it to my writing.

 However, if I’m getting a lot of rejections off my query, instead of no response at all, it could be my story.
 That’s when I’ll consider editing or rewriting parts or all of my draft.
+(Read this article to help you identify when you may need to rewrite your manuscript.)

 One of the biggest mistakes after you submit your manuscript is giving up too soon.
 It takes a while to sell a manuscript, but if you follow these steps, you’ll be better prepared to be published.